 Sometimes a clinical trial offers the best treatment choice.
 Your medical team will let you know if there is a clinical trial that might be good for you.
 For more information, see www.cancer.ca/Canada-wide/Cancer research/Clinical trials.aspx?sc_lang=en, www.cancer.gov/clinicaltrials, or http://clinicaltrials.gov.

 Having cancer can change your life in many ways.
 For support in managing these changes, see the topic Getting Support When You Have Cancer.

-ByHealthwise StaffPrimary Medical ReviewerAdam Husney, MD - Family MedicineBrian D. O'Brien, MD - Internal MedicineE.
-Gregory Thompson, MD - Internal MedicineKathleen Romito, MD - Family MedicineSpecialist Medical ReviewerArden Christen, DDS, MSD, MA, FACD - DentistryJimmy Ruiz, MD - Hematology, Oncology
+ByHealthwise StaffPrimary Medical ReviewerAdam Husney, MD - Family MedicineBrian O'Brien, MD, FRCPC - Internal MedicineE.
+Gregory Thompson, MD - Internal MedicineKathleen Romito, MD - Family MedicineArden G. Christen, DDS, MSD, MA, FACD - DentistryJimmy Ruiz, MD - Medical Oncology, Hematology

 Adam Husney, MD - Family Medicine

-& Brian D. O'Brien, MD - Internal Medicine & E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Arden Christen, DDS, MSD, MA, FACD - Dentistry & Jimmy Ruiz, MD - Hematology, Oncology
+& Brian O'Brien, MD, FRCPC - Internal Medicine & E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine & Arden G. Christen, DDS, MSD, MA, FACD - Dentistry & Jimmy Ruiz, MD - Medical Oncology, Hematology

 To learn more about Healthwise, visit Healthwise.org.